alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 including Lag-1 autocorrelation and standard deviation moving window plots.
 A sensitivity and significance analysis is also performed in order to determine whether any trends (quantified by Kendall tau values) are statistically significant.
-A function to calculate return rate resilience by fitting the crystall ball function to the offset50 and NDVI time series is included.
+The return rate resilience is calculated by fitting the crystall ball function to the offset50 and NDVI time series.

 # Acknowledgements